 Left to right, Arkadiusz Bochynski, Jaroslaw Jablonski, Maksymilian Matuszak, Marcin Hamerla (seated), Andrzej Dziwinski, Piotr Gludkowski, Pawel Gorgon (seated)

 Below we see hardware engineer Max work on Oor, topless Hypsos adjacent for power.
-Next to him is a colleague QCing a Hypsos unit.
-Be it solo Oor or in the Hypsos haka, we expect more good stuff given the first's quick renown.
+Next to him is a colleague QCing a Hypsos.
+Be it solo Oor or in the Hypsos haka, we expect more good stuff given the first's success.
 If murder is involved, it'll only be figurative by outclassing competing kit.